Applications for Croatia PY24 Open!

-Village Stays: Volunteers living in Croatian villages will either live in an apartment or hotel.
-Either way, it will be one of the most defining and gratifying experiences you will have during the Croatia program.
+Village Stays: Volunteers living in Croatian villages will either live in an apartment or B&B. Either way, it will be one of the most defining and gratifying experiences you will have during the Croatia program.
 Volunteers will be located on the Seaside by the village Biograd.
 Village stays vary greatly in style, amount of free time, and local activities.
 What these experiences share, though, is that certain Eastern European charm.
 It is the best way to experience authentic Eastern Europe culture on a deeper level than any tourist.
 Volunteers are encourage to explore the local sites with other volunteers placed seaside.
 All village stays will abound in liveliness and, of course, food.
 You will find it difficult to say goodbye after six weeks.